jhumelsine/jhumelsine.github.io/_posts/2025-03-07-house-divided.md

 In the same paragraph, he claims to have no personal experience with TDD, and yet it’s still one of the most extreme forms of tactical programming he’s encountered.
 I would respect his opinion more if he had said that he had tried TDD himself and found it lacking.
 His TDD opinion reeks of dogma.

+# It Depends - Revisited
+At the start of this blog, I said that choosing whether to start with design or TDD depends upon the context and scope of the problem being addressed.
+I think that is still true.
+Here are a few of my guidelines:
+* Start with __TDD__ when the problem is well defined with narrow scope.
+I suspect that most data structures and algorithms studied in academia would fall into this category.
+* Start with __Design__ when the problem's definition is a bit fuzzy with a more broad scope bring the problem more sharply into focus.
+Then use __TDD__ to drive the implementation. __NOTE:__ Depending upon the problem's fuzziness, you may not even be able to begin with __Design__.
+The problem may require a [Use Case Diagram](https://en.wikipedia.org/wiki/Use_case_diagram) or other architectural analysis, until the components are understood well enough and their __Design__ may begin.
+* Start with __Design__ if the problem is being implemented by a team.
+This will help identify the boundaries and API contracts, which will more clearly identify what's expected of each component in the design and how it communicates its expectations and obligations.

+Great software engineering isn’t about rigidly following one methodology but knowing when to switch tools.
+Whether you start with TDD or design first, the goal is the same: writing maintainable, reliable code.

 # Summary

 <img src="https://media.istockphoto.com/id/186421041/photo/the-gateway-arch-of-st-louis-missouri-taken-from-the-sky.jpg?s=612x612&w=0&k=20&c=Uc0L0xt7WQ80dHnsU8DkH8KTSU2MzhaVKuoloG26HcI=" alt="St. Louis Arch" title="Image Source: https://www.istockphoto.com/photos/st-louis-arch-fall" width = "30%" align="right" style="padding-right: 20px;">